 A secondary consideration is to understand that Joseph and Mary were not alone when the Lord Jesus was born; rather, family members, who provided compassion and protection, would have surrounded them.
 God the Father was certain to have His Son surrounded by family when He was born into the world.
 The Christmas narrative demonstrates the importance of our biological family, and how essential they are for our wellbeing.
 Beyond our biological family is our spiritual family, which is equally important.

-Click on the picture below to view the entire December 2016 issue of the Midnight Call magazine
+Click on the picture below to read the complete December 2016 article in the Midnight Call magazine